 Futures research methods are both descriptive and

-also called normative, focus on what the future should be.
+normative, focus on what the future should be.
+Prescriptive

 methods try to help people clarify their values and preferences

-can develop visions of desirable futures.
-Once they understand
+so they can develop visions of desirable futures.
+Once they

 Although much has been learned about futures studies methods since most were developed in the 50s and 60s, they remain somewhat amorphous.
 One can probably identify as many futures studies methods as there are futurists, as each futurist develops his or her own style for looking ahead.
 But gradually, some consensus on methodologies is developing.